Back to Insights

 # RAG vs Fine-tuning: When to Use What

-**Note:** This post has been updated to reflect the latest information as of October 2023, including updates to APIs, best practices, and pricing models.
+**Note:** This post has been updated to reflect the latest information as of 2026, including updates to APIs, best practices, and pricing models.
+Significant updates have been made to ensure accuracy and relevance.

 The choice between Retrieval-Augmented Generation (RAG) and fine-tuning isn't just technical—it's strategic.
 Get it wrong, and you'll waste months and money.
 Get it right, and you'll have AI that actually understands your business.